happypandax/happypandax/docs/source/usage.rst

 .. warning::
     Not all settings work or have been implemented yet.
 You should leave these settings untouched for now: ``server.disable_default_user``, ``server.require_auth``, ``server.expose_server`` and ``server.allow_guests``.

 Starting
 -------------------------------------

-There exists two ways of starting up HPX.
+There are two ways of starting up HPX.

 If you're running from source you start HPX either through ``run.py`` or ``gui.py``.